Cottage owner FAQs

 Can I use the property myself?

 Yes of course.
-Our contract allows the owner to use their property as much as they like, with up to three weeks of these being “peak weeks”.
-“Peak weeks” are defined as school holiday dates.
+Our contract allows the owner to use their property as much as they like.
 These weeks can be booked when your contract is up for renewal or as the year goes along, provided the week has not already been booked.

 What happens if a guest cancels their holiday?